Setup backend in 5 mins

 - Database — tables the agent creates (maybe a single simple table at first).

 - API — endpoints appear as they are generated.
-They are not “plain REST only”: in DYPAI they are built as workflows tied to your database, with room for integrations (more will land in the coming weeks—including things like payments later).
+They are not “plain REST only”: in DYPAI they are built as workflows tied to your database, with room for integrations.
+The engine already ships 40 workflow nodes, including ~24 third-party integrations like Stripe, Telegram, WhatsApp, Slack, Notion, Google Sheets, GitHub, and Shopify, plus a generic HTTP Request node for anything else.

 The agent can validate and test endpoints as it goes; if something is wrong, it iterates and fixes errors.